OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/international-payments.md

 ##### Multiple Authorisation
 If the payment-order requires multiple authorisations the status of the multiple authorisations will be updated in the MultiAuthorisation object.

-Once the payment is RCVD, the international-payment StatusCode must be set to PATC and the MultiAuthorisation object status updated with the AWAF status.
-Once all authorisations have been successfully completed the MultiAuthorisation status must be set to AUTH and international-payment StatusCode updated to ACSP if any intermediate status are not supported.
+Once the payment is RCVD, the international-payment Status must be set to PATC and the MultiAuthorisation object status updated with the AWAF status.
+Once all authorisations have been successfully completed the MultiAuthorisation status must be set to AUTH and international-payment Status updated to ACSP if any intermediate status are not supported.

-Any rejections in the multiple authorisation process should result in the MultiAuthorisation status and StatusCode being set to RJCT.
+Any rejections in the multiple authorisation process should result in the MultiAuthorisation status and Status being set to RJCT.

 ![Multi Auth](./images/PO_MultiAuthFlow.png)

-The definitions for the StatusCode:
+The definitions for the Status:

 | |Status |Status Description |
 | --- |------ |------------------ |